- Home

 The State Pension often forms the bedrock of people’s retirement income and is guaranteed to rise through something called the ‘triple lock’ guarantee.
 This essentially means that each year, the government commits to increase the State Pension by the highest of September’s inflation figure, earnings growth, or 2.5%.
 You can find out more about this in our guide What is the pension triple lock?

-This means that next year, the State Pension is set to rise by 4.1% (in line with earnings numbers).
-So those who reached retirement age on or after 6 April 2016, should receive £230.30 a week in the new 2025/26 tax year and people that retired before 6 April 2016 who receive the basic State Pension should get £176.45, up from £169.50 a week, although the amount you’ll personally get is based on your National Insurance Contribution record.
+This means that at the start of the new 2026/27 tax year on April 6, the State Pension will rise by 4.8% (in line with May-July’s earnings numbers).
+So the full new State Pension for those who reached retirement age on or after 6 April 2016, will increase from £230.25 a week to £241.30 a week from April 2026.
+The basic State Pension for people who retired before 6 April 2016 is currently £176.45 a week, but will go up to £184.90 a week, although the amount you’ll personally get is based on your National Insurance Contribution record.

 If you’re due to receive, or you’re already getting an income in retirement from a defined benefit (final salary pension scheme) this will be a guaranteed amount based on your final salary and the number of years you’ve belonged to the scheme.
 Defined benefit pensions are becoming increasingly rare, and are usually extremely valuable, as they provide a ‘gold-plated’ income in retirement.
 Find out more about this type of pension in our guide What is a defined benefit pension?